Haysk/Transcendence/README.md

 - User should be able to add other users as friends and see their current status online, offline, in a game, and so forth

--Stats have to be displayed on the user profile
+- Stats have to be displayed on the user profile
 Such as: wins and losses, ladder level, achievements, and so forth

 - User should have a Match History including 1v1 games, ladder, and anything else useful